ouyi/docker-ubuntu-precise-core-i386/README.md

 ## Usage

-In a Dockerfile, you can use
+In a Dockerfile, you can use (you may need to replace the user name)

     FROM ouyi/docker-ubuntu-precise-core-i386